-Reporting to: Chief Executive

-Responsible for: management of assistant legal officers and secondees
+Reporting to: Chief Executive Responsible for: management of assistant legal officers and secondees

 Hours of work: 35 hours a week.
 Normal working hours will be 10.00 to 18.00 with an hour for lunch.
-Part-time, flexible working and job share requests will be considered.
+Occasional evening and weekend work will be required Part-time, flexible working and job share requests will be considered.

-Salary: £42,087 p.a.
+Salary: £51,622 p.a.